Sign in: Staff/Students

-Crowds of well-wishers lined Ashton Street this morning, as the Prince of Wales and the President of Ireland Michael D. Higgins visited the University to cement their roles as joint patrons of the Institute of Irish Studies.
+The Prince of Wales and the President of Ireland Michael D. Higgins visited the University to sign a joint patronage agreement for the Institute of Irish Studies.

 “This is a truly important visit that recognises that the Irish community in Britain makes a vitally important contribution through learning, character and trade.”